dariusf/ppx_polyprint/readme.md

 `ppx_polyprint` is distributed as a findlib package.
 It is not yet on opam as it is still unstable, but it should build without much fuss if you want to try it out.

+Use a [container](Dockerfile) if you don't want to install this in your local opam repository.

 - Clone the repository
 - Pin the package, which will install dependencies and make the preprocessor available for use: